-Students in Grades 5 and 6 will be given letter grades in math, science, social studies, and language arts.
+Students in Grades 5 and 6 will be given letter grades in core academic classes.

 All other subjects will be graded on a pass/fail basis.

 Students in Grades 7 and 8 will be given letter grades in all subjects except physical education.